tabeaerkelenz/ClubConnect/README.md

-# 🏋️‍♀️ ClubConnect
+# 🏋️‍️ ClubConnect
-The final backend Project of my Masterschool journey
+_The final backend Project of my Masterschool journey_

 **ClubTrack** is a backend application for sports clubs.